kamransafi/Grace/README.md

 -   `M4_removeOutliers_plotGlobalDistribution.R`: this script remove outliers from the individual move objects saved in the previous step.
 Outliers are identifier and filtered out based on the distribution of ground speeds within each study.
 We identify the 99.95% quantile in speed.
 If this quantile corresponds to a speed value \> 50 m/s we identify the higher quantile that is \< 50 m/s and remove recursively (with a while loop) all observations above this threshold.
 The reason for choosing 50 m/s as threshold is that in horizontal flight, swifts and brazilian bats (Teague) are considered the fastest flyers with 110 and 160 km/h (44.4 m/s). <https://en.wikipedia.org/wiki/Fastest_animals> After filtering out the outliers, the spatial distribution of the trajectories of each study are plot on a global maps in groups of 100 studies.
 The files produced in this script are stored in the folder "MoveObjects_1hour_noOutliers" and named as "MBid_indiv.rds".
 (Martina)

--   `M5_IndivRefTable_addLocomotoryMode.R`: this script applies function to create a reference table per individual including nb of days tracked, total and daily nb of gps points, mean timelag per day, total tracking time etc. Also the species get associated to a locomotory mode according to the species lists downloaded from IUCN.
+-   `M5_IndivRefTable_addLocomotoryMode.R`: this script applies function to create a reference table per individual including nb of days tracked, total and daily nb of gps points, mean timelag per day, total tracking time, etc (Using `referenceTable_Individuals()`).
+Also the species get associated to a locomotory mode according to the species lists downloaded from IUCN.
 (Anne)

--   `M6_applyDailyMovementFunctions.R`: this script applies the functions written by Anne to calculate cumulative daily distance travelled, daily maximum net displacement, daily motion variance, daily UDs (in the doing).
+-   `M6_applyDailyMovementFunctions.R`: this script applies the functions written by Anne to calculate cumulative daily distance travelled, daily maximum net displacement (using  `dailyDispl()`), daily motion variance, daily dBB and daily UDs (and some derived metrics as area, centroids) (using `dailydBBud()`).
+Also identifying migration/non-migration days is done in this script.
 (Martina & Anne)

 ### METRIC FUNCTIONS